Timor-Leste independence

-A few days after the proclamation, UDT and three other smaller parties announced the 'Balibo Declaration' - a call calling for the Indonesian government to annex Timor.
+A few days after the proclamation, UDT and three other smaller parties announced the 'Balibo Declaration' - a call calling for the Indonesian government to annex East Timor.
 Even though it is called the Balibo Declaration, witnesses who signed it testified that the draft declaration was drafted in Jakarta and signed at a hotel in Bali under conditions of coercion as recorded in the report of the Commission for Reception, Truth and Reconciliation for Timor-Leste (CAVR) in 2005.

 With that proclamation also came a civil war.
 To combat this force, the East Timorese resistance creates the Revolutionary Front of Independent Timor-Leste (FRETILIN).
 The fighting between Fretilin and its military wing took place in the interior, the Armed Forces for the National Liberation of Timor-Leste (Falintil).

 Nine days later, Indonesia invaded East Timor on 7 December 1975.
-Indonesia decided to invade Timorese territory under the pretext of defending citizens of Indonesian ethnicity.
+Indonesia decided to invade East Timorese territory under the pretext of defending citizens of Indonesian ethnicity.
 The attack allowed Indonesia to successfully occupy Timor for 24 years.